Commandos (series)

 Commandos is a stealth-oriented real-time tactics video game series.
 The five games released between 1998 and 2006 are all set during World War II and follow the adventures of a fictional Allied commando unit.
 Each mission is loosely based on historical events during World War II to carry the plot.
 The series was developed by the Spanish developer Pyro Studios and published by Eidos Interactive.
 The series has sold a total of 3.3 million copies and generated $41 million of revenue at retail.

 Games

-There are five games in the series, which are listed here in the order they were released:

 Commandos: Behind Enemy Lines

 Commandos: Behind Enemy Lines (CBEL) was released on 1 July 1998.
-It was published by Eidos Interactive, and developed by Pyro Studios.
+It was published by Eidos Interactive and developed by Pyro Studios.
 It features 20 missions.
 The view is isometric with tactical gameplay.
 A Sega Mega Drive/Genesis version of Commandos: Behind Enemy Lines, with the first 5 missions, was also made by Russian homebrew programmers, but lacked sound and certain other features of the PC version.